-On this page you will find all new information about whale sharks and the Galapagos Whale Shark Project.
+On this page you will find our newsletter which we use to inform you about every exciting news and all other new information about whale sharks and the Galapagos Whale Shark Project.

 Have you ever thought about ADOPTING a whale shark?